Grace Coolidge: White House hostess

 Coolidge wrote and received many letters, corresponding with her friends and the public.
 When she received gifts, she briefly kept them in her bedroom so she could send a truthful reply saying she enjoyed them.
 She replied to much of her mail personally, though she was assisted by her secretary.
 Coolidge first worked with the Hardings' secretary Laura Harlan, but she gave the role to White House staff member Mary Randolph after Harlan's departure in 1925.
 When she fired her housekeeper Elizabeth Jaffray and replaced her with Ellen A. Riley, Jaffray retaliated by publishing a tell all, Secrets of the White House, which gave an unkind depiction of the Coolidges and made misleading claims.

 Washington society welcomed Coolidge's unpretentious approach to her role as first lady, and she acted as a comforting presence for guests at receptions.
 She often saved face for her husband and his curt social behavior by making jokes about it.

 Coolidge became first lady amid the Jazz Age and mingled with early celebrities.
 Her love for music meant that popular musicians were a common sight at the White House, which helped with the public image of the administration.
 Many of these musicians participated in the president's 1924 reelection campaign.
-The pianist Sergei Rachmaninoff played for the White House many times and when Al Jolson appeared at the White House, she sang alongside him.
+The pianist Sergei Rachmaninoff played for the White House many times and when Al Jolson appeared at the White House, Coolidge sang alongside him.
 She also hosted popular actors like Douglas Fairbanks and Mary Pickford.

 Among Coolidge's more difficult guests was Queen Marie of Romania in October 1926.
 Known for her overpowering personality and love of media attention, the queen had to be constantly managed.
 Coolidge bonded with her over their shared experiences as mothers.
 She took to the queen's son Nicholas, who felt out of place at the event until she had him sit with her at dinner.
 This contrasted with an enjoyable visit from John D. Rockefeller Jr. the next February, where Coolidge customized their menu and had high quality dishware brought in.